DISC assessment

-A DISC assessment is a pseudoscientific personality testing tool based on psychologist William Moulton Marston's DISC emotional and behavioral theory, first published in 1928.
-These assessments aim to improve job performance by categorizing individuals into four personality traits: dominance, inducement, submission, and compliance.
+A DISC assessment is a pseudoscientific personality testing tool based on psychologist William Moulton Marston's DISC emotional and behavioural theory, first published in 1928.
+These assessments claim to improve job performance by categorizing individuals into four personality traits: dominance, inducement, submission, and compliance.

-The scientific validity of the DISC assessment has been a topic of dispute among researchers and practitioners.
-While psychologists question its predictive validity, DISC remains widely used in business, coaching, and organizational development due to its accessibility and supposed practical application.
+The scientific validity of the DISC assessment has not been demonstrated, and psychologists question its predictive validity.
+Despite this, the DISC assessment remains widely used in business, coaching and organizational development.

 History

-The DISC personality theory was first outlined in the book Emotions of Normal People, published in 1928, and written by William Moulton Marston, with likely contributions by Olive Byrne and Elizabeth Holloway Marston.
+The DISC personality theory was first outlined in the book Emotions of Normal People, published in 1928, and written by polygraph promoter William Moulton Marston, with likely contributions by Olive Byrne and Elizabeth Holloway Marston.

 Marston never developed a formal assessment tool nor patented his work.
 As a result, multiple organizations have since interpreted and commercialized the DISC framework in different ways, leading to a variety of DISC-based assessments with differing formats, report styles, and levels of scientific validation.

 Types

 The first self-assessment based on Marston's DISC theory was created in 1956 by Walter Clarke, an industrial psychologist.
 In 1956, Clarke created the Activity Vector Analysis, a checklist of adjectives on which he asked people to indicate descriptions that were accurate about themselves.
 This self-assessment was intended to aid businesses in choosing qualified employees.
-John Geier then developed DiSC (lower case 'i' intentional).
+John Geier later developed DiSC (lower case 'i' intentional).

 Clarke and Peter Merenda published their findings on the new instrument in the January 1965 issue of the Journal of Clinical Psychology.
 However, instead of using a checklist, the "Self Description" test asks respondents to make a choice between two or more terms.
-"Self Description" was used by John Geier to create the Personal Profile System in the 1970s.
+"Self Description" was used by Geier to create the Personal Profile System in the 1970s.

 Uses

 The self-assessment tools are designed for use in personnel management in businesses.
-A DISC assessment helps to identify workstyle preferences, determines how someone would interact with others, and provides insight on work habits.
+A DISC assessment claims to help identify workstyle preferences, determine how someone would interact with others, and provides insight on work habits.
+There is little to no evidence to support these claims.

 Organizations often use the DISC assessment for various applications, including team building, leadership development, communication training, and conflict resolution.
-While it claims to provide valuable insights into individual and team dynamics, it is essential to interpret the results with caution and avoid oversimplifying complex human behavior.
+While it claims to provide valuable insights into individual and team dynamics, it is essential to interpret the results with caution and avoid oversimplifying complex human behaviour.

 DISC has been used to help determine a course of action when dealing with problems as a leadership team by taking the various aspects of each DISC type into account when solving problems or assigning jobs.

 Psychometric properties

-The DISC assessments have demonstrated no ability to predict job performance as their validity is low.
+The DISC assessments have demonstrated no ability to predict job performance, as this is not part of their designed functionality.
 The assessment has high reliability, meaning that an individual will consistently get the same result over time.